mstieranka/xrate/README.md

 Then install packages with `pnpm install`.

 After that, you can run `pnpm start` to get a hot-reloading preview or `pnpm run build` to build the app into `dist/`.

+## Extra notes

+This app supports both dark and light theme based on browser theme (using `prefers-color-scheme: dark`).